A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: More Experimental Results

 To assess the quality of memorization labels generated during the warm-up phase, we compute the average AUC of classifiers trained to predict whether a sample will exhibit high memorization frequency.
 As shown in Table~\ref{tab:mem_tag_auc}, the AUC values range from 73.78\% on \textsc{Default} to 80.14\% on \textsc{Shoppers}, indicating a strong alignment between early-phase memorization behavior and the final memorization frequency observed during training.

-\textbf{Obs:} These results suggest that warm-up memorization dynamics can serve as a reliable signal for identifying memorization-prone samples.
-The consistent AUC scores across datasets validate the effectiveness of our warm-up labeling strategy in capturing meaningful patterns relevant to memorization, and support its use as a filtering criterion in DynamicCut.
+\textbf{Obs: Warm-up Memorization as a Reliable Filtering Signal.} These results indicate that early-stage (warm-up) memorization dynamics provide a robust signal for detecting memorization-prone samples.
+The consistently high AUC scores across datasets confirm that the warm-up labeling strategy effectively captures patterns linked to memorization, supporting its use as a reliable filtering criterion in DynamicCut.